lee-richardson/word-count-plugin/README.md

 ##Options

-If your site caters to specific auidiences: e.g.: an older audience who are less adjusted to reading on the web, or a younger audience who may be learning to read, you might want to adjust the expected time it will take to read an article.
+If your site caters to specific audiences: e.g.: an older audience who are less adjusted to reading on the web, or a younger audience who may be learning to read, you might want to adjust the expected time it will take to read an article.

 This is easy to do.
 In the wordCount variable: